A household pest moves in, and most of the episode is spent trying to catch it. Hilarity Ensues.

 - 2 Broke Girls: Max and Caroline have a cupcake shop, which has rats.
 The episode is spent on the girls trying to hire an intern to catch the rats, but they don't succeed.

-- The Big Bang Theory: Sheldon (who does not like birds) was trying to get rid of one that was on the ledge of the apartment, which later flew into apartment.
+- The Big Bang Theory: Sheldon (who does not like birds) tries to get rid of one perching on the ledge of the apartment, which later flies into the apartment itself.
 He becomes attached to the bird, but it flies away.

-- One episode of Black Books has a sub-plot about the bookshop being infested with a strange species of pest which are never named, never appear on-screen and which Bernard and Manny keep killing in increasingly inventive ways.
+- Black Books: One episode has a sub-plot about the bookshop being infested with a strange species of pest which are never named and never appear on-screen, and which Bernard and Manny keep killing in increasingly inventive ways.
 The episode ends with Manny trapping on of the pests in a jug and steaming it to death with a coffee machine, then declaring proudly "I've done it!
 I got the queen!"

-- In Breaking Bad, the episode "Fly" is a Bottle Episode all about Walt obsessively trying to catch a fly in a meth lab.
+- Breaking Bad: "Fly" is a Bottle Episode all about Walt obsessively trying to catch a fly in a meth lab.

-- Charmed: Although it isn't a main part of the episode, Piper spends the episode trying to catch rats in her club.
+- Charmed (1998): Although it isn't a main part of the episode, Piper spends most of "Trial By Magic" trying to catch rats in her club.
 She fails, but then it turns out the rats were actually demons.

-- The Farscape episode "Beware of Dog" has the team hear a rumor of parasite infestation in a star system they've stopped in to resupply, and buy a rather detestable goblin-like creature called a vorc to eliminate it.
+- Farscape: "Beware of Dog" has the team hear a rumor of parasite infestation in a star system they've stopped in to resupply, and buy a rather detestable goblin-like creature called a vorc to eliminate it.
 Due to problems with the Translator Microbes they're short on details and, after sighting a monster belowdecks, begin to suspect the whole thing is a scam and the vorc is the actual parasite.
-Actually, the parasite cocoons humanoid victims as food for its young and replaces them, while the vorc uses its goblin form to track and transforms into the monstrous form to kill.
+In actuality, the parasite cocoons humanoid victims as food for its young and replaces them, while the vorc uses its goblin form to track and transforms into the monstrous form to kill.